Imene1/Arabizi-offensive-language/README.md

 # Source of Text

-The dataset descibed in used in the experiments has been created by merging the Arabizi examples extracted from 4 existing datasets (desribed in the following papers):
+The dataset has been created by merging the Arabizi examples extracted from 4 existing datasets (described in the following papers):

 Djamila Mohdeb, Meriem Laifa, Fayssal Zerargui, and Omar Benzaoui.
 2022.
 Evaluating transfer learning approach for detecting Arabic anti-refugee/migrant speech on social media.
 Aslib Journal of Information Management, 74(6):1070–1088